grosser/parallel_tests/Readme.md

         --failure-exit-code INT      Specify the exit code to use when tests fail --specify-groups SPECS       Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
 Commas indicate specs in the same process, pipes indicate specs in a new process.
-If SPECS is a `-` the actual value for this option is read from STDIN instead.
+If SPECS is a `-` the value for this option is read from STDIN instead.
 Cannot use with --single, --isolate, or --isolate-n.
 Ex.
                                      $ parallel_tests -n 3 . --specify-groups '1_spec.rb,2_spec.rb|3_spec.rb'